31 BC Judea earthquake: Other primary sources

 Descriptions of this earthquake may have influenced earthquake accounts in Biblical apocrypha and pseudepigrapha.
 Earthquake narratives in 4 Ezra, 2 Baruch, and the Book of Shem have all been suggested to describe the earthquake.
 But they do not give explicit descriptions, and they lack "distinct historic clues".
 It is likely that these books used earthquakes as a metaphor.

 The Megillah also contains an earthquake narrative which has been connected to the 31 BC earthquake.
 The narrative reports that Jonathan ben Uzziel used the prophets Haggai, Zechariah, and Malachi as sources for a targum.
 But this resulted in a great earthquake as divine punishment.
-A mysterious voice asked who dared to reveal such secrets to manking.
+A mysterious voice asked who dared to reveal such secrets to mankind.

 Jonathan was a historical figure, who lived in the 1st to 2nd centuries AD.
 Haggai and Zechariah's works contain explicit references to earthquakes.
 Malachi's works contain veiled references to earthquakes.
 But the narrative in Megilla may not describe a historical earthquake.
 It is a cautionary tale about the dangers caused by the disclosure of holy texts to non-Jews.

 The Book of Shem contains a prediction about a severe earthquake which would affect Galilee, when the year stars in Libra.
 This gives an astrological reference to an earthquake taking place between September 24 and October 23.
 While it has been suggested that the text is describing the 31 BC earthquake, this seems far-fetched.

 The Dead Sea Scrolls also contain several references to earthquakes.
 Scholars have identified 16 explicit references to earthquakes, 6 literary allusions to earthquakes, and 5 instructions about constructing building foundations which will survive an earthquake.
 While some modern scholars have suggested a connection between these texts and the 31 BC earthquake, the texts never indicate any dated earthquake event.
 The writers of the scrolls may have simply recorded information about earthquakes in their collective memory.
 This is not enough evidence to suggest that the writers had traumatic experiences in an earthquake.